MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/supply-chain-field-service-integration.md

 1. **Asset management**: When creating a work order for repair or maintenance on a customer asset, the integration will allow dispatchers to pick from a full list of customer assets, regardless of which system it was created in.
 2. **Nearby warehouses**: Integration provides technicians with a complete list of nearby warehouses and relevant details.
-3. **Purchase orders**: A purchase order is created in supply chain management and a technician documents receipt of the products in the Field Service app while onsite a tthe customers location.
+3. **Purchase orders**: A purchase order is created in supply chain management and a technician documents receipt of the products in the Field Service app while onsite a the customer's location.

 ## Prerequisites